faradayio/credentials_to_env/README.md

 ## Building a portable binary

-If you want to build a single binary which works on Debian 7.0 and Ubuntu 14.04 (and probably other recent distros), make sure you have Docker configured, and run:
+If you want to build a single, static binary which works on any reasonably modern x86_64 Linux distro, run:

 ```sh
 cargo clean